Key takeaways

 When evaluating data center options, DCs can be ranked by tiers for their potential infrastructure performance (uptime).
 The Uptime Institute classifies data centers according to the following tiers:

 Selecting the right data center type depends on your organizational needs and constraints.
-Your organization may have built an enterprise DC decades ago, but now it wants to move to a cloud service provider as it rolls out new applications across the world.
+Your organization may have built an enterprise DC decades ago, but now it wants to move to a cloud service provider (CSP) as it rolls out new applications across the world.

 Or after an acquisition, you may want to convert a CoLo DC to an MSP or consolidate an acquired CoLo into your existing enterprise data center.
 As noted earlier, many organizations have multiple data centers at various locations.
 You can mix and match data center types, choosing the DC model that fits the needs of each specific situation.